Showing 1 - 1 OF 1

 Resources are available to help you understand and manage your finances, including one-on-one financial counseling to assist you and your family with financial readiness.
 Services are designed to focus on money management issues throughout your active-duty lifecycle and into retirement.
 Financial readiness educational opportunities range from basic planning to long-term investing.
 Check out the information below to see what’s available at your installation.

 Perhaps one of the biggest challenges to moving is the cost.
 Even though the military provides reimbursement for some expenses, many individuals/families also have expenses that are not reimbursable.
-There are five accredited financial counselors at the Airman and Family Readiness Center who can assist you in developing a spending plan for your upcoming move.
+There are four accredited financial counselors at the Military and Family Readiness Center who can assist you in developing a spending plan for your upcoming move.
 Proper preparation is the best course of action for your impending move.
-Stop by the A&FRC at 220 Lukasik Avenue, Bldg.
-90213 or call 850-884-5441/5442; Mon-Fri 0730-1630.
+Stop by the M&FRC at 220 Lukasik Avenue, Bldg.
+90213 or call 850-884-5441/5442; Mon-Fri 0730-1600.
 It's easy to obtain your FICO (credit) score before making any major purchases.
 Any of our financial counselors have the ability to obtain a free copy for your convenience.
 It is also recommended that you adjust your tax withholding if you received an excessive amount ($600+) in your tax refund.

 Fort Walton Beach and its surrounding areas are high tourist destinations and therefore cost of living is high, and traffic congestion is very severe during the peak summer months.